Lund Observatory: Lund University Planetarium

-The planetarium started in 1978 in what is now called the Old Observatory.
+The planetarium first opened in 1978 in what is now called the Old Observatory.
 This site saw the premiere of the first planetarium version of Aniara, the epic sci-fi poem written by Swedish Nobel laureate Harry Martinson, in 1988.

 Between 2001 and the inauguration of the Vattenhallen in 2010 the planetarium was housed in the city's old water tower.